whiteblueskyss/IICTLibrary/README.md

 # IICT-Library

-To mange all activities of iict library we build a site.
+We build a site to mange all activities (both for Teacher and Student) of IICT library.